We are closer to the morning-after pill for sexually transmitted diseases.

 Starting from 2017, according to CDC data, the most relevant of these diseases have reached historical highs: gonorrhoea has increased by 28 per cent and syphilis by 74 per cent.
 And suppose it is true that chlamydia diagnoses have not yet returned to pre-Covid levels.
 In that case, the health authority fears that this is due to the intermittent nature of the health service during the pandemic.

-These are all infections that, without tests and treatment, can have serious long-term consequences like HPV.
+These are all infections that, without treatment, can have serious long-term consequences like HPV.
 They increase the risk of contracting HIV.
 In 2021, congenital syphilis caused 220 deaths among fetuses and newborns in the United States.
 And gonorrhoea is developing resistance to even the latest antibiotics.

 The first trial of doxyPep